Note: My Web pages are best viewed with style sheets enabled.

 PGP is a method of encrypting files so that no one except intended recipients can decrypt them.
 This is a private-key/public-key method in which a recipient's public key is distributed freely to anyone who wants it.
 Using a public key, a mathematical operation is performed on the bytes in the file, changing them into meaningless characters.
 The public key is then useless to undo that encryption; only the recipient's private key can reverse the process.
 Of course, the private key is never distributed.
 PGP is especially useful for encrypting E-mail messages, creating the analogy to a sealed first-class envelope in transit through the U. S. Postal Service.
 (For reasons why an ordinary person might want to use PGP, see Key Encryption.)

 Also, the owner of the private key can use it to digitally sign messages and files.
 Whoever has the associated public key can then check a signed message or file to authenticate that it indeed came from the purported sender and to verify its integrity (that it has not been altered).
-The state of California now recognizes the use of digital signatures on documents sent electronically between local governments and the state; the regulations describe PGP without actually citing this method.
+The state of California now recognizes the use of digital signatures on documents sent electronically between local governments and the state.

 I had planned to create a glossary of PGP terms.
 However, two excellent glossaries are found in the PDF documents installed with PGP: An Introduction to Cryptography and PGP Freeware for Windows 95, Windows 98, Windows 2000 & Windows NT: User's Guide (which is still appropriate for Windows XP).